exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 extends
 -------

-`extends` is an operator of the class inheritence.
+`extends` is an operator of the class inheritance.
 It indicates that a class is built from another one, or an interface is built from another interface.
-As such, the properties, constants and methods of the parent class or interface are available to the newly created class, unless when they are marked with `private` visiblity.
+As such, the properties, constants and methods of the parent class or interface are available to the newly created class, unless when they are marked with `private` visibility.

 `extends` is optional.